KazeTachinuu/epirootkit-docs/content/docs/05-epirootkit/features/encryption.md

 }
 ```

-Simple XOR cipher with key rotation - same operation for encryption and decryption.
+XOR cipher with key rotation - same operation for encryption and decryption.

 ## Functions